 Alistair has been an active member of LandAid over many years, initially on the committee that organised Party in the Park, then moving onto the Fundraising Committee.
 In January 2013 he became a Trustee.

-David is the Founding Partner of Dunluce Property, having been the former CEO of the UK Capital Markets Team at Cushman & Wakefield.
+David is an Executive Director of CBRE, having been the former CEO of the UK Capital Markets Team at Cushman & Wakefield and Founding Partner of Dunluce Property.